 Authors should engage with the role of legal stipulations and procedures, though interdisciplinary research and perspectives from other disciplines are certainly appropriate.
 Article types include the following:

 The Association ESOCITE (Asociación Latinamericana de Estudios Sociales de la Cience y la Tecnología) has honoured UWP author Mariano Zukerfeld in its best book category.
-The Amilcar Herrera Prize is awarded to the best book by an established author in the association’s field of social studies of science and technology at an annual conference this year held in Santiago Chile.
+The Amilcar Herrera Prize is awarded to the best book by an established author in the association’s field of social studies of science and technology at its annual conference this year held in Santiago Chile.

 Also next week via the auspices of the Cambridge-based Centre for Research in the Arts, Social Sciences and Humanities, the Culture, Politics and Global Justice research cluster has welcome all to join in a reading group which will look at the first two chapters of the book: Chapter 1: Capitalism, Physical Property and Intellectual Property (1-30) and Chapter 2.
 How to Know Knowledge?
 Introducing Cognitive Materialism (31-52).
 The book is available to download digitally from UWP’s website as PDF, ePub or for kindle.